The Scala survey 2022 is here and reveals some interesting facts about Scala 2 and Scala 3. Learn how Scala is used and more.

 The most popular front-end libraries for Scala in this survey were Laminar and scalajs-react.
 Laminar has the highest user retention ratio.

 ScalaTest and ScalaCheck are the most widely used testing frameworks.
-Interestingly, the highest user retention ratio belongs to the munit.
-This is good news, as munit will be a part of the Scala Toolkit.
+Interestingly, the highest user retention ratio belongs to the MUnit.
+This is good news, as MUnit will be a part of the Scala Toolkit.

 Unsurprisingly, the most popular IDE is IntelliJ IDEA.
 However, a significant number of respondents said that they use VS Code with Metals, and a considerable number want to give them a shot.